mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 17 May 2022 - added a bunch of annotations for section 06
 * 16 May 2022 - recorded 10 videos for section 05, finish videos for section 05 ✅
 * 12 May 2022 - added exercises and solutions for 05
 * 11 May 2022 - clean up part 1 and part 2 notebooks for 05, make slides for 05, start on exercises and solutions for 05